ADVERTISEMENT

 Yacine Khorchi is a piano teacher and trained jazz pianist.
 During the test series, we were particularly interested in how he rates a digital piano in terms of sound and feel.

-Testing digital pianos with piano teacher Yacine Khorchi
+Testing Digital Pianos with Yacine Khorchi

 Yacine Khorchi – a professional jazz pianist and piano teacher – runs the eLearning portal music2me.com.
 His students always ask him which model he recommends as the best digital piano for beginners.
 To properly answer this question, Yacine planned this test series and invited the PIANOO editorial team to take part as well.